stenvala/aws-cdk-legos/README.md

 * Create s3 bucket with cdk
 * Use s3 bucket

-## Workflow to be done

 ### ts-lambda-to-lambda-with-iam

 To learn:
-* Add iam based access control in cdk to api gateway
+* Add iam based authorization to api gateway with cdk
 * Use iam authorization in aws inter service communication

+## Workflow to be done

 ### ts-step-function+rest+s3+dynamodb